JaneliaSciComp/stern_odor_rig/tracking/INSTALL_XUBUNTU.md

 ###Install Point Grey FlyCapture2 Library

-Links and instructions for downloading and installing the latest FlyCapture 2.x library from Point Grey for Linux can be found here:
+Links and instructions for downloading and installing the latest FlyCapture 2.x Full SDK library from Point Grey for Linux can be found
+here:

 <http://www.ptgrey.com/support/downloads>